sky-uk/osprey/README.md

 ## Dependency management

-Dependencies are managed with [dep](https://golang.github.io/dep/).
+Dependencies are managed with [go modules](https://github.com/golang/go/wiki/Modules).
-Run `dep ensure` to keep your vendor folder up to date after a pull.
+Run `go mod download` to download all dependencies.

 Make sure any kubernetes dependencies are compatible with the `kubernetes-1.8.5`